 This simple diagnostic test provides valuable insight into your sperm's ability to fertilize an egg.
 Learn how to get started and what to expect.

-t often comes as a shock to many men that the prevalence of male infertility is so high; probably because it isn’t a topic eagerly discussed among men, or couples even.
-However, it is very important to get a complete picture of the couple's situation in order to make the most effective and optimal treatment plan possible.
+t often comes as a shock to many couples that the prevalence of male factor infertility is so high.
+It is mistakenly assumed that the female partner is largely responsible for a couple’s infertility.
+However, it is very important to get a complete picture of the couple's situation in order to make the most effective and efficient treatment plan possible.

 If you’ve been having unprotected intercourse for 1 year or more with a female partner under 35 or 6 months with a female partner over 35 and she hasn’t yet conceived, or if you have reason to suspect you may have an issue with your sperm, such as testicular trauma, erectile dysfunction, or problems ejaculating, it is time to see a fertility specialist for testing of both partners.